Existence and Distributional Chaos of Points that are Recurrent but Not Banach Recurrent: Construction and properties of map

-Assume \((\Pi,\sigma)\) is a proper subshift of \((\Sigma_{k},\sigma)\).
-In this section we construct an injective map \(T:\Pi\to\Sigma_{k}\), which wil be an important ingredient of the existence and density of Case (i') for i=1-6.
-We will show \(Image(T)\subseteq Rec\setminus BR\), and, moreover, \(T\) maps any point satisfying Case (i) in a proper subshift \((\Pi, \sigma)\) to a point satisfying Case (i') in \((\Sigma_{k},\sigma)\).
+Assume \((\Pi,\sigma)\) is a proper subshift of \((\Sigma,\sigma)\).
+In this section, we construct an injective map \(T:\Pi\to\Sigma\), which is important to show the existence and density of Case (i') for i=1-6.
+We will show \(T(\Pi)\subseteq Rec(\Sigma)\setminus BR(\Sigma)\), and \(T\) maps any point in \(\Pi\) satisfying Case (i) to a point in \(\Sigma\) satisfying Case (i').
 Meanwhile this map keeps many properties unchanged in the view of invariant measure, Birkhoff ergodic average and distributional chaos.
-Combined with the former work in \cite[Theorem 1.6]{CT2019}, we can show the existence and topological complexity of Case (i') for i=1-6.